dcos/metronome/docs/docs/metrics.md

   `Reserve` offer operations made since the current Metronome instance became a leader.
 * `metronome.mesos.offers.declined.counter` — the count of offers
-  declined since the current Marathon instance became a leader.
+  declined since the current Metronome instance became a leader.
 * `metronome.mesos.offers.incoming.counter` — the count of offers
-  received since the current Marathon instance became a leader.
+  received since the current Metronome instance became a leader.
 * `metronome.mesos.offers.used.counter` — the count of offers used since
-  the current Marathon instance became a leader.
+  the current Metronome instance became a leader.

 ### HTTP-specific metrics